paybackmaboi/REGISTRAR-FRONT/README.md

 August 15, 2025 (Friday)
 - Redesigning the Login form UI and Student's account UIs making it responsive to any kind of device screens.

+August 23, 2025 (Saturday)
+- Major changes for the Request Management's features/functions like the Approval and Rejection process.